cairo-book/cairo-book/src/ch02-02-data-types.md

 }
 ```

-It is possible to remove an element of an array by doing:
+It is possible to remove an element from the front of an array by calling the `pop_front()` method:

 ```rust